Becksteinlab/lammps/doc/src/pair_granular_superellipsoid.rst

 ----------

-LAMMPS automatically sets pairwise cutoff values for *pair_style granular* based on particle radii.
+LAMMPS automatically sets pairwise cutoff values for *pair_style granular/superellipsoid* based on particle radii.
 In the vast majority of situations, this is adequate.
-However, a cutoff value can optionally be appended to the *pair_style granular* command to specify a global cutoff (i.e. a cutoff for all atom types).
+However, a cutoff value can optionally be appended to the *pair_style granular/superellipsoid* command to specify a global cutoff (i.e. a cutoff for all atom types).
 This option may be useful in some rare cases where the automatic cutoff determination is not sufficient.